 - Operations: Did anything go wrong?
 Did the shipment go out late?

 You may occasionally hear someone refer to “retention”, retention is the opposite of churn.
 Retention is the number of customers that did NOT churn.
 So 90% retention means you churned 10%.

-Cost of Customer Acquisition is the $ amount you spend acquiring a new customer.
-You’re often able to “target” these costs in marketing campaigns, but the best way to determine your overall CoCA is to determine the entire spend on advertising, including press boxes/giveaways, and divide that by the number of new customers.
+Customer acquisition cost is the $ amount you spend acquiring a new customer.
+You’re often able to “target” these costs in marketing campaigns, but the best way to determine your overall CAC is to determine the entire spend on advertising, including press boxes/giveaways, and divide that by the number of new customers.

-For example, if you spend a total of $500 advertising and acquire a total of 35 new customers, your CoCA would = ~$14.28
+For example, if you spend a total of $500 advertising and acquire a total of 35 new customers, your CAC would = ~$14.28

 3. Average Revenue Per User (ARPU) and Monthly Recurring Revenue: